israfil-hossain/chatbot-emailmarketing/README.md

 * 🌓 **Light/Dark Mode Toggle:** Cater to user preferences with customizable display options.
 * ⚙️ **Feature Control Settings:** Manage and control access to specific features.
 * 🔒 **Plan-Based Feature Restrictions:** Offer tiered plans with varying feature sets.

+** What is Next Plan :
+    1. Setup Blog Post.

+** Which Third Party is Used :